Smoren/molecular-ts/README.md

 # MolecuLarva — Molecular Simulation

-This project is an experiment that visualizes the behavior of particles in two-dimensional and three-dimensional space:
+This project is an experiment that visualizes the behavior of particles in 2D and 3D space:

 * Collisions and rebounds of particles upon contact.
 * Simulation of forces of attraction and repulsion between particles.